 Each unit can be ordered with an optional incremental or absolute multi-turn encoder.
-This encoder gives you the additional functionality of position verification and stall detection.
+This encoder gives you position verification and stall detection functionality.
 The absolute multi-turn encoder allows you to track machine position with power removed, eliminating the need to home the machine after cycling power.

-All SMD34E2 products have a shaft seal and sealed M12 connectors for their Ethernet, I/O, and power connections.
+All units have a shaft seal and sealed connectors for their Ethernet, I/O, and power connections.
 These units carry an IP64 environmental rating.
-Units can also be ordered with a conformal coating.
+Units can also be ordered sealed with an FDA approved epoxy.
 These units carry an IP65/67 rating.
 These units are protected against low pressure washdown and can be submerged.